EnrichEuropeana/transcribathon.eu/public_html/wp-content/plugins/easy-accordion-free/readme.txt

 == Changelog ==

+= 2.1.19 - Oct 14, 2022 =
+* Fix: PHP 5.6 compatibility issue.

+= 2.1.18 - Sept 30, 2022 =
+* New: The option to add 'rel=nofollow' in the accordion title to avoid search engine crawling.

 = 2.1.17 - Aug 30, 2022 =
 * Fix: Few Deprecated JS warnings in plugin admin page.